dusanov/etl_workshift_exercise/README.md

 #### Models
 * shift

+#### Startup
+At boot time app will generate 5 shift objects and write out ids to the console:
+`generated random id: 9894
+ generated random id: 13414
+ ...`
+App is started with:

+`mvn spring-boot:run`

+or

+`
+java -jar dist/workshiftendpoint-0.0.1-SNAPSHOT.jar
+`
 ### ETLJob
 Console app - consumes the endpoint, transform and loads it to the H2 database.